llmware-ai/llmware/README.md

 pip install .
 ```

-## ✨  Getting help or sharing your ideas with the community
+## ✨  Roadmap - Getting help and sharing your ideas with the community
 Questions and discussions are welcome in our [github discussions](https://github.com/llmware-ai/llmware/discussions).

 Interested in contributing to llmware?
-We welcome involvement from the community to extend and enhance the framework!
-- 💡 What's your favorite model or is there one you'd like to check out in your experiments?
-- 💡 Have you had success with a different embedding databases?
-- 💡 Is there a prompt that shines in a RAG workflow?
+We welcome collaboration.
+Our roadmap is focused primarily on the following areas:

+- 💡 Making it easy to deploy fine-tuned open source models to build state-of-the-art RAG workflows
+- 💡 Private cloud - keeping documents, data pipelines, data stores, and models safe and secure
+- 💡 Model quantization, especially GGUF, and democratizing the game-changing use of 7B CPU-based LLMs
+- 💡 Developing small specialized RAG optimized LLMs between 1B-7B parameters
+- 💡 Industry-specific LLMs, embedding models and processes to support core knowledge-based use cases
+- 💡 Enterprise scalability - containerization, worker deployments and Kubernetes
+- 💡 Integration of SQL and other scale enterprise data sources

+Like our models, we aspire for llmware to be "small, but mighty" - easy to use and get started, but packing a powerful punch!

 Information on ways to participate can be found in our [Contributors Guide](https://github.com/llmware-ai/llmware/blob/main/CONTRIBUTING.md#contributing-to-llmware).
 As with all aspects of this project, contributing is governed by our [Code of Conduct](https://github.com/llmware-ai/llmware/blob/main/CODE_OF_CONDUCT.md).

 ## 📣  Release notes and Change Log

+**Latest Updates - 22 Dec 2023: llmware v0.1.13**
+  - Added 3 new vector databases - Postgres (PG Vector), Redis, and Qdrant
+  - Improved support for integrating sentence transformers directly in the model catalog
+  - Improvements in the model catalog attributes, including discovery and customization
+  - Multiple new Examples in Models & Embeddings, including GGUF, Vector database, and model catalog

 **Latest Updates - 17 Dec 2023: llmware v0.1.12**
   - dragon-deci-7b added to catalog - RAG-finetuned model on high-performance new 7B model base from Deci